seanpm2001/torizon-samples/tflite/tflite-rtsp/README.md

 ## Run the RTSP client

 On your development machine, make sure to have GStreamer installed.
-If you need to install, refer to [Installing GStreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c).
+If you need to install it, refer to [Installing GStreamer](https://gstreamer.freedesktop.org/documentation/installing/index.html?gi-language=c).

 Then, you are able to run one of the command below on your PC, according to the desired environment: